mohamuhsin/react-router/README.md

 ## 6. Layouts and Nested Routes:
 > Added a Root layout that Wraps all other routes so that the MainNavigation can be shown in every page.

+## 7. Showing ErrorPages with ErrorElement Property:
+>